rkuma183/wilsonmar.github.io/_posts/2016-06-25-api-ecosystem.md

 0. Scan swagger JSON interface specs for issues based on commonly accepted rules, just like we now use SonarQub to statically scan Java code for issues.

-0. Establish a central museum (marketplace) of APIs out in the wide so people can discover and <strong>compare</strong> APIs techniques employed based on various evaluation criteria (like Consumer Reports does with consumer products).
+0. Expand a central museum (marketplace) of APIs out in the wide so people can discover and <strong>compare</strong> APIs techniques employed based on various evaluation criteria (like Consumer Reports does with consumer products).

-0. combination of billing with metadata about where the database is growing organically in order to
+0. Elicit insights about billing on where databases are growing organically in order to
    <strong>predict</strong> areas of stress,
    so developers and programs have the wisdom to alter testing code to <strong>proacatively</strong> verify if the database is ready for those specific types of growth.

-0. Leverage a community of developers and other professions to do the above through a smarter discussion engine.
+0. Leverage a <strong>community</strong> of developers and other professions to achieve the above through a <strong>smart forum for collaboration</strong>.

 > Email or call me so we can see how this can work for you and your organization.